ccht-ncsu/Spatial-Temporal-Controls/Example_Florence/README.md

 This approach is typically used when:
 - Running a **full-domain SWAN simulation**
 - Exporting internal source spectra for use in a **partial-domain SWAN model**
+- Escpecially useful in engineering design when running repeated scenarios for design alternatives

-#### Case 2: CSV Provided (Station-Based)
+#### Case 3b: CSV Provided (Station-Based)
 - Each station location (lon/lat) is snapped to the nearest mesh node
 - Nearest-node selection uses squared-distance minimization in lon/lat space
-- Node order follows the CSV order

 This approach is typically used when:
-- Boundary spectra already exist
+- Boundary spectra already exist from another wave model, simulation, or buoy
 - Stations are intended to act as **internal SWAN forcing points** in an SLC simulation

+---

+## Case 4: Combined Partial Spatial and Temporal Simulation